Before we begin. A disclaimer.

 Do you notice a pattern?

-3 out of 4 products were community based.
+3 out of 4 products were communities or marketplaces.

-And communities/marketplaces are hard to grow.
+And communities and marketplaces are hard to grow.
 Because in the beginning, without users, they are worthless.

 You have the infamous chicken and egg problem.

-I knew this from "The Next Facebook".
+I even knew this from "The Next Facebook".
 But I still made the same mistake.
 Funny.

-MultiNewTab was different.
-And my most successful product.
+The only one that was different was MultiNewTab.
+And it was my most successful product.

 I had another look at the dashboard.
 It had 200 users now.

-It was the only product that offered the same value, regardless if it had 0 or 1000 users.
+It offered the same value, regardless of users.

 I wanted to build products that offer the same value, regardless if they had 0 or 1000 users.